-We performed the audit according to the planned scope previously discussed and coordinated in order to obtain sufficient audit evidence and complete an effective audit.
-However, the completion of the audit was later than anticipated due to changes in the Commission's accounting processes.
+We performed the audit according to the planned scope and timing previously discussed and coordinated in order to obtain sufficient audit evidence and complete an effective audit.

-AUDIT OPINION AND FINDINGS
+AUDIT OPINIONS AND FINDINGS

-Based on our audit of the Commission's financial statements for the year ended January 31, 2022:
+Based on our audit of the Commission's financial statements for the year ended January 31, 2024:

-- We have issued an unmodified opinion on the Commission's financial statements.
+- We have issued unmodified opinions on the Commission's financial statements.
 The Commission has elected not to present management's discussion and analysis, which accounting principles generally accepted in the United States of America have determined necessary to supplement, although not required to be a part of, the basic financial statements.
 Our opinion on the Commission's basic financial statements is not affected by this missing information. - We reported no deficiencies in the Commission's internal control over financial reporting that we considered to be material weaknesses. - The results of our testing disclosed no instances of noncompliance required to be reported under Government Auditing Standards. - We reported no findings based on our testing of the Commission's compliance with Minnesota laws and regulations.